Israel0545488592/DataVisualisation_final/README.md

 Name: Israel Jacobovich
 ID: 212403679

-+ Notebook one: tring to improve the results  from last semester's final on classification after the title: 'Tring Ensamble Methods'
++ Notebook one: trying to improve the results from last semester's final on classification after the title: 'Trying Ensamble Methods'

 + Notebook two: DogsVScats
 + three: FasionMnist